 The Isolation Trail (West) leads to the Davis Path, which is one of the oldest paths in the White Mountains and was originally a bridle path for climbing Mt Washington from Crawford Notch.
 It runs along the top of the Montalban Ridge for 14.4 miles over Mts Parker, Resolution, Stairs, Davis, Isolation, North Isolation and finally Boott Spur before ending just below the Mt Washington summit cone.

 I headed up the Davis Path, climbing back up to Boott Spur to close my loop, and admire the view the Southern Presidential Range including Mt’s Jackson, Pierce, Eisenhower, and Monroe.
 The Davis Path pops above treeline at 4600′ and passes the Glen Boulder Trail at 5000′.
-I passed that trail junction, although I planned to hike down the Glen Boulder Trail on my way out (always climb down a different trail when redlining) after I tagged the Boott Spur summit.
+I passed that trail junction, although I planned to hike down the Glen Boulder Trail on my way out after I tagged the Boott Spur summit.
 I was also running low on water and there’s a spring along the Glen Boulder Trail where I hoped to resupply for the hike back to Pinkham Notch.

 Here’s a video of this same portion of trail when I hiked it 7 years ago.
 It was a windier day then, but just as glorious.